-- 1. Tender Documents - 2.
-Lease Deeds and Contracts - 3.
+- 1. Tender Documents - Lease Deeds and Contracts - 3.
 Legal files - 4.
 Insurance Records including policies and claims - 5.
-All e-mail correspondence, internal & external << Where it is coming from>> - 6.
-Documents under Secretarial Standards - 6.1 Proof of sending Notice of the meetings of the Board / Committee and General meetings and its delivery. - 6.2 Proof of sending Agenda and Notes on Agenda and their delivery. - 6.3 Proof of sending and delivery of the draft of the Resolution.?? - 6.4 Proof of sending draft Minutes of the Board / Committee and its delivery. - 6.5 Proof of sending signed Minutes of the Board / Committee and its delivery. - 7.
-Any other record as may be decided by the Chief Executive Officer/ Managing Director/ Whole-time Director of the Company from time to time.
+All e-mail correspondence, internal & external - 6.
+Documents under Secretarial Standards - 6.1 Proof of sending Notice of the meetings of the Board / Committee and General meetings and its delivery - 6.2 Proof of sending Agenda and Notes on Agenda and their delivery - 6.3 Proof of sending and delivery of the draft of the Resolution - 6.4 Proof of sending draft Minutes and its delivery - 6.5 Proof of sending signed Minutes and its delivery - 7.
+Any other record as may be decided by the Chief Executive Officer of the Company from time to time.